-Throughout this document whenever "we," "us," or "our" is used, we mean EPA.
-This SUPPLEMENTARY INFORMATION section is arranged as follows:
+Throughout this document whenever

+"we," "us," or "our" is used, we mean EPA.
+This supplementary information section is arranged as follows:

-- I. What are the actions EPA is proposing? - II.
-What is the background for these actions? - III.
-What are the criteria for redesignation? - IV.
+- I. What are the actions EPA is proposing?
+II.
+What is the background for these actions?
+III.
+What are the criteria for redesignation?
+IV.
 What is EPA's analysis of Ohio's - redesignation request?
-A. Has the Columbus area attained the - 2008 8-hour ozone NAAQS?
-B. Has Ohio met all applicable requirements of section 110 and part D of the CAA for the Columbus area, and does Ohio have a fully approved SIP for the area under section 110(k) of the CAA? - 1.
-Ohio Has Met All Applicable Requirements of Section 110 and Part D of the CAA Applicable to the Columbus Area for Purposes of Redesignation

-- 2. The Columbus Area Has a Fully Approved SIP for Purposes of Redesignation Under Section 110(k) of the CAA - C. Are the air quality improvements in the Columbus area due to permanent and enforceable emission reductions? - 1.
-Permanent and Enforceable Emission Controls Implemented - 2.
+A. Has the Cleveland area attained the 2008 8-hour ozone NAAOS? - B. Has Ohio met all applicable requirements of section 110 and part D of the CAA for the Cleveland area, and does the Cleveland area have a fully approved SIP under section 110(k) of the CAA? - 1.
+Ohio Has Met All Applicable Requirements of Section 110 and Part D of the CAA Applicable to the Cleveland Area for Purposes of Redesignation - 2.
+The Cleveland Area Has a Fully Approved SIP for Purposes of Redesignation Under Section 110(k) of the CAA - C. Are the air quality improvements in the Cleveland area due to permanent and enforceable emission reductions? - Permanent and Enforceable Emission Controls Implemented - 2.
 Emission Reductions - 3.
-Meteorology - D. Does Ohio have a fully approvable ozone maintenance plan for the Columbus area? - 1.
+Meteorology - D. Does Ohio have a fully approvable ozone maintenance plan for the Cleveland area? - 1.
 Attainment Inventory - 2.
-Has the state documented maintenance of the ozone standard in the Columbus area? - 3.
+Has the state documented maintenance of the ozone standard in the Cleveland area? - 3.
 Continued Air Quality Monitoring - 4.
 Verification of Continued Attainment - 5.
-What is the contingency plan for the Columbus area? - V. Has the state adopted approvable motor vehicle emission budgets? - A. Motor Vehicle Emission Budgets - B. What is the status of EPA's adequacy determination for the proposed VOC and NO_X MVEBs for the Columbus area? - C. What is a safety margin? - VI.
-Proposed Actions
+What is the maintenance plan for the Cleveland area? - V. Has the state adopted approvable Motor Vehicle Emission Budgets (MVEBs)? - A. MVEBs - B. What is the status of EPA's adequacy determination for the proposed VOC and NO_X MVEBs for the Cleveland area? - C. What is a safety margin? - VI.
+Proposed Actions - VII.

-VII.
 Statutory and Executive Order Reviews